Markoftw/hostsearch/README.md

-## Server finder build with Laravel 5.2, AngularJS 1.5 and Material
+## Hostsearch build with Laravel 5.2, AngularJS 1.5 and Material design

 ## Demo

-An online <a href="http://www.marefx.com/" target="_blank">demo</a> is available.
+An online <a href="http://hostsearch.marefx.com/" target="_blank">demo</a> is available.

-## Issues, questions and feature requests
-Open a new issue, I'd love to help.